Belmond Grand Hibernian – Grand Tours of Ireland – Castles, Causeways and the Craic

 Keen golfers will enjoy access to some of the world’s finest golf courses as part of Belmond Grand Hibernian’s journeys.
 The Emerald Isle plays host to over 300 golf courses including more than 50 championship class courses.
 Daily tee times can be arranged as well as tailor-made golf extensions before or after the journey.

-Your Journeys: Legends and Loughs – 4 nights
+Legends and Loughs – your journey (4 nights)

 Day One: Dublin to Cork